jpmckenna90/employee-directory/README.md

 ## About

 This application leverages React.js, Node.js, Express.js, HTML5, CSS3, and ES6 Javascript to provide employers with a tool to easily filter their staff registry to find contact information about a particular employee.
 Utilizing a search function and a sort function, quickly finding the correct employee is easy.
+View the application on Heroku <a href="https://jpm-employee-directory.herokuapp.com/">here.</agit >

 ## User Story